 There are so many topics surrounding “How to play guitar” that many just defy broad categories.

 - Do You Really Need Long Fingernails?

 - 50 Ways To Test Your Musical Memory

 - 42 Questions to Blow (open) Your Musical Mind

 - Learning Classical Guitar (as an existing guitarist)

 - Keeping a Positive Agenda

 - Find Even More Articles Here in the Archives.

 To keep abreast of new articles and also enjoy a weekly note from me, join the email list.

 Thanks so much for stopping by.
-I hope you have a good time poking around.
-If you ever have a question, or if you need anything, please drop me line.
+I hope you enjoy the site.
+If you ever have a question or need anything, please drop me a line.
 I’m here to help.